 Waldinger, R., & Duquette-Rury, L. (2016).
-Emigrant Politics, Immigrant Engagement: Homeland Ties and Immigrant Political Identity in the United States.
-RSF: Russell Sage Foundatio Journal of the Social Sciences.
+"Emigrant Politics, Immigrant Engagement: Homeland Ties and Immigrant Political Identity in the United States."
+RSF: Russell Sage Foundation Journal of the Social Sciences.

 Duquette-Rury, L. (2014).
-Collective remittances and transnational coproduction: the 3× 1 program for migrants and household access to public goods in Mexico.
+"Collective remittances and transnational coproduction: the 3× 1 program for migrants and household access to public goods in Mexico."
 Studies in Comparative International Development, 49(1), 112-139.

 Simpser, A., Duquette-Rury, L., & Ibarra, J. F. (2016).
-The political economy of social spending by local government: A Study of the 3× 1 Program in Mexico.
+"The Political Economy of Social Spending by Local Government: A Study of the 3× 1 Program in Mexico."
 Latin American Research Review, 51(1), 62-83.

 - SOC2200 - Sociology as a Vocation I

 - SOC4010 - Sociology as a Vocation II